Introduction

 Installing OMPi

 The first step is to deploy OMPi on your system.
-Initially, you need to configure OMPi as follows:
+Initially, you need to set up OMPi as follows:

 Advanced configuration: Just-in-time kernel compilation

-The cuda module operates either in CUBIN or PTX-JIT mode.
+The cuda module operates either in PTX-JIT or in CUBIN mode.
 These modes affect the output kernel executable format, as well as the actions taking place in the compiler and runtime parts of OMPi.

 Both modes have their positive and negative aspects.
 CUBIN mode removes many runtime overheads but adds a notable delay during kernel compilation.
 On the other hand, PTX-JIT mode leads to smaller compilation times as PTX file production is much lighter than binary production, however it causes extra overheads during runtime.
 These overheads are related to the compilation and linking of the PTX file with the appropriate device libraries; they can be, however, minimized by utilizing CUDA JIT cache, a global disk cache for loaded PTX files.